torresf/ga-raytracer/README.md

 - [x] Project point on circle
 - [x] Display the two points from a point pair
 - [x] IsPointInCircle
-- [ ] Get position of point on a line
-- [ ] Fix mirror bug in intersection with circle
+- [x] Fix mirror bug in intersection with circle

-## Optimisation

-- [x] glTexImage2D
-- [x] Randomize array of pixel to draw
-- [x] Draw only range by range of pixels
-- [x] In fragment shader, fill the blanks based on neighbours pixels color.
+- [ ] Check for memory leak